larmcr/extensions/README.md

 ## RPL

-Watch live streams from RPL site.
+Watch live videos from RPL site.

 It works on repretel.com site.